dfeng/theoxfordspires/details.md

 Students need to:

-- be 16+ years old;
+- be 16+ years old; and
-- have completed Year 11; and
-- achieved at least an overall band score of 5.0 in the IELTS or equivalent.
+- a good command of the English language.

 ### Sample Schedule